 But from a more realistic UX standpoint – it is even more important to know when to stop than it is to iterate.
 Iterating until time and resources run out is usually a bad idea and a recipe for design disasters.

 So – when do you stop iterating?
 Short answer – I don’t know.
 But we can still find ways to approximate a reasonable time to stop and wash our hands off the process (of course, always situation dependent)

 Based on Constraints

 One way to know when would be a good time to stop is based on the constraints of the engagement.
 One of the easiest constraints to find is that of time or resources.
 Realistically, projects come with some sort of time frame.
 Either it is a fixed monthly retainer or it involves a deliverable with a timeline.
 One has no choice but to stop iterating when time runs out.

 Based on Requirements

-When a project comes with a goal to accomplish, one must remember what the goal was and when the goal has been reached in a way that marginal increase in effort does not lead to a corresponding increase in output, it is time to slow down the iterations.
+When a project comes with a goal to accomplish, one must remember what the goal is and when the goal has been reached in a way that a marginal increase in effort does not lead to a corresponding increase in output, it is time to slow down the iterations.